-Parkinson’s disease is a chronic, progressive neurological disorder affecting 1.5 million Americans.
+Parkinson’s disease (PD) is a chronic, progressive neurological disorder affecting 1.5 million Americans.
 Symptoms and progression vary from person to person, and may include tremor, rigidity, bradykinesia (slowness of movement) and postural instability.
 Parkinson’s disease reduces the ability to initiate a desired movement, as learned movement patterns are not occurring automatically.
 Other automatic movements such as smiling or blinking may also be diminished or lost.

 Many of the symptoms of Parkinson’s disease result from a lack of dopamine (a chemical messenger in the brain which controls movement).
 The cause of Parkinson’s disease is still unknown, and there is no cure at this time.
 There are, however, many different types of medications that can help manage the symptoms of Parkinson’s disease.